More Medications Facts

 Onset of action: Weight loss begins within 2 weeks and continues for 6 to 12 months.

-The half-life of the absorbed orlistat is in the range of 1 to 2 hours.
+The half-life of the absorbed orlistat ranges from 1 to 2 hours.

 Further reading